Seahawks withdraw restricted free agent tender from safety Ryan Neal

 Neal had become one of Seattle’s more popular players since signing to the team’s practice squad in 2019 after being released by Atlanta.

-Neal made the active roster for the final three games of that season, and then after again starting the 2020 season on the practice squad he was signed to the active roster in September.
-He then pent all of the rest of that season and the 2021 and 2022 years on the active roster.
+Neal made the active roster for the final three games of that season, and then after again starting the 2020 season on the practice squad, he was signed to the active roster in September.
+He spent the rest of that season and the 2021 and 2022 years on the active roster.

-Neal, 27, gradually worked his way into a regular role in three-safety packages but also started nine games in 2020 and 2021 due to injuries, usually filling in for Adams, and then started 10 games last year when Adams was again hurt.
+Neal, 27, gradually worked his way into a regular role in three-safety packages and started nine games in 2020 and 2021 due to injuries, usually filling in for Adams.
+He started 10 games last year when Adams was again hurt.

 Neal, though, battled injuries of his own in 2022, including a knee issue that caused him to miss the last three games of the regular season.
-He also battled an ankle injury that he said after the season would require a clean-up surgery.
+He also dealt with an ankle injury that he said after the season would require a cleanup surgery.

-The Seahawks also have second-year player Joey Blount, who made the roster as an undrafted free agent last season, on their roster as depth at safety.
+The Seahawks have second-year player Joey Blount, who made the roster as an undrafted free agent last season, on their roster as depth at safety.

 Neal had been the only one of Seattle’s four restricted free agents to get a tender.
-The others were receiver Penny Hart, running back Tony Jones Jr., and linebacker Tanner Muse,.
+The others were receiver Penny Hart, running back Tony Jones Jr. and linebacker Tanner Muse.

 Hart and Muse remain unsigned while Jones signed with the Denver Broncos.